alexfosterinvisible/vellum-quick-test/README.md

 ```

 The script will:
+1. Verify environment variables are properly set
-1. Load environment variables from .env
+2. Load environment variables from .env
-2. Process a set of predefined test cases
+3. Process a set of predefined test cases
-3. Display results in a formatted table
+4. Display results in a formatted table
-4. Show any errors that occurred during processing
+5. Show any errors that occurred during processing

 ## Configuration

-- `.env`: Contains your Vellum API key
+- `.env`: Contains your Vellum API key (copy from .env.sample)
 - `DEBUG_PRINT_MODE`: Set to `True` in the script to see detailed API requests
 - `TEST_CASES`: Modify the list in the script to test different text inputs

+## Error Handling

+The script includes robust error handling for:
+- Missing or invalid API keys
+- API request failures
+- Invalid environment configuration

 ## Output Example